A Discontinuous Galerkin Consistent Splitting Method for the Incompressible Navier-Stokes Equations: Discretization in Time

-Altogether, to solve the momentum step, the pressure $p^{n+1}$ is substituted by $\hat{p}^{n+1}$ in Eq.~\eqref{eq:momentum_equation}, and the PPE is substituted by the modified PPE~\eqref{eq:ppe_time_discretized_leray}.
-Note that due to the boundary conditions of $\phi$ given in Eq.~\eqref{eq:leray_boundary_conditions}, Eq.~\eqref{eq:ppe_dirichlet} is not affected and remains unaltered.
-Comparing the present approach to~\cite{Liu2010}, one observes that the convective term in the modified PPE and the boundary condition is treated with order $J_c$ instead of $J$, giving more flexibility.
+This approach follows the pressure-approximation form of~\citet{Liu2010}, who showed that the method achieves the convergence order $\mathcal{O}(\Delta t^J)$ for a BDF scheme of order $J$.
+The only difference with respect to~\cite{Liu2010} is that the convective term in the modified PPE and the boundary condition is treated with order $J_c$ instead of $J$, giving more flexibility.